 Objective: Urbanization is irreversible process in all over world so as in India.
 The number of cities and the demographic population is increasing day by day.
-As the result of it several issues of planning and distribution of means are raised, so this course is design to create understanding and analytical capacity among students about urbanization, urban Communities, urban planning and urban problems.
+As the result of h several issues of planning and distribution of means are raised, so this course is design to create understanding and analytical capacity among students about urbanization, urban Communities, urban planning and analytical capacity among students about urbanization, urban Communities, urban planning and analytical capacity among students about urbanization.